sequelize/sequelize-typescript/README.md

         username: 'root',
         password: '',
         storage: ':memory:',
-        modelPaths: [__dirname + '/models']
+        models: [__dirname + '/models']
 });
 ```
 Before you can use your models you have to tell sequelize where they can be found.
-So either set `modelPaths` in the
+So either set `models` in the
 sequelize config or add the required models later on by calling `sequelize.addModels([Person])` or
 `sequelize.addModels([__dirname + '/models'])`: